 Hello!
 Welcome to the official website of the Oregon Coast Railriders.
-We are Kim and Anita Metlen, owners of Oregon Coast Railriders and our original innovation, Joseph Branch Railriders.
+We are Kim and Anita Metlen, owners of Oregon Coast Branch.
+Our original innovation is located in Joseph Oregon, Joseph Branch Railriders.
 A few years ago, while admiring the scenery along the miles and miles of unused track through the beautiful Wallowa Valley, we hatched an idea – wouldn’t it be great to ride a bike on the railroad?

 Advocates for fitness and fans of history and nature, we researched railriders in other parts of the world and discovered a similar business in the Eastern United States and other parts of the globe.
 With help from local manufacturing companies, Kim redesigned and fabricated the rail units to serve our vision.
 The new railriders were first tested on the rail line fall of 2013.
 After acquiring permission from the Wallowa Union Railroad Authority, Joseph Branch Railriders became reality.
 We set up a base of operations at 304 North Main Street in Joseph and the business began quietly offering rides in May 17, 2014, using the season to refine our equipment and operation.
 A grand opening was celebrated May 23, 2015, the launch of a busy second season and a second 26 mile round trip offering from Minam to Wallowa.
 In 2016, we expanded our schedule in Joseph to five days a week, Thursday through Monday, to accommodate our growing popularity.